Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 - generate noisy arrival-time/TDoA observations,
 - recover the source location from those observations,
 - score the layout by localization accuracy, robustness, and deployment deformation,
-- then search for better layouts.
+- then search for better layouts,
+- and finally test the idea on a real prototype with live sensor streams.

 ---

-## What the model does
+## What the project does

+### Simulation / layout-design side

 For each candidate layout, the code evaluates performance on several terrain types (`flat`, `hill`, `rough`).
 The evaluation pipeline is: